-The start of 2019 brought with it new year’s resolutions and with it over 250,000 people signing up to “Veganuary”, a campaign where people go vegan for a month.
-The number of vegans in the UK reached 3.5 million last year and we have found that more and more people are asking for vegan wines.
+The start of 2020 has brought with it new year’s resolutions and with it over 250,000 people signing up to “Veganuary”, a campaign where people go vegan for a month.
+The number of vegans in the UK reached 3.5 million in 2018 and we have found that more and more people are asking for vegan wines.
 Previously, it has been assumed that all wine is vegan friendly, however, this is not the case.
 As people become more aware of this, the demand for vegan wines has increased.

 So why aren’t all wines vegan?

 Well, yes wine is made from grapes, however it is the winemaking process that causes some wines to no longer be vegan friendly.
 This is because animal additives such as isinglass (aka fish bladder), gelatine, egg white and milk protein are used in the fining (clarifying) and filtering stages of winemaking.
 Wine goes through this stage to remove tiny molecules such as proteins and tartrates in the wine that would not be nice to drink, along with other matters that could destabilise the wine, cause cloudiness or generally reduce the quality of the wine drinking experience.
 It is at this point that the animal products are used and they essentially act like a magnet, attracting the molecules around it.
 These molecules coagulate around the fining agent used, creating fewer but larger particles which are then easily removed.

 How do you make wines that are vegan friendly then?

 Wines are not always filtered and fined using animal products, more and more plant based proteins are used to do this same job such as pea proteins, along with limestone and bentonite.
 When this is the case, the end wine will be vegan friendly.

 Alternatively, producers can just leave the wine for long enough and the molecules will separate naturally which is becoming more popular with the search for minimal intervention in winemaking.

 How do I know if a wine is vegan friendly?